-- To provide information to students and their families concerning the student's rate of progress and level of achievement in meeting learning goals - To enable the school to evaluate the readiness of students for appropriate program planning - To encourage teachers to evaluate their instruction and guidance techniques - To provide adequate and accurate records of student progress and achievement
+A. to provide information to students and their families concerning the student's rate of progress and level of achievement in meeting learning goals

+B. to enable the school to evaluate the readiness of students for appropriate program planning

+C. to encourage teachers to evaluate their instruction and guidance techniques

+D. to provide adequate and accurate records of student progress and achievement